SathishVaithiyanadhan/wrf_chem_for_palm/README.md

 - [netCDF4](https://pypi.org/project/netCDF4)
 - [metpy](https://unidata.github.io/MetPy)

 In the current version, the only supported projection in WRF-CHEM is Lambertiam conformal conic, which is WRF default and recommended projection for mid-latitudes.

 The scripts support both variants of WRF-CHEM vertical levels - the sigma levels (default until WRF version 3.*) and the hybrid levels (default since WRF 4.*).
-However, it is necessary to correctly configure this option via the setting "wrf_hybrid_levs = True/False".
+However, it is necessary to correctly configure this option via the setting `wrf_hybrid_levs = True/False`.

-# CONFIGURATION
+# Configuration parameters
 Description of the particular configuration options are (defaults are in parenthesis):

-## 1. Domain and case related configurations
+## Domain and case related configurations
     - domain              name of the simulation case ("")
     - resolution          name of the particular domain resolution scenario ("")
     - scenario            name of the individual scenario in the case ("")